mchwalinska/4EU-Protist-diversity-course-2024/README.md

 ### Introduction

-During the first day of data analysis you will work mostly in the terminal.
+During the first day of data analysis, you will work mostly in the terminal.
 You will use bioinformatic softwares installed in [conda](https://anaconda.org/anaconda/conda) package management system.
-Some steps will require from you to activate conda environment with command `conda activate environment_name`.
+Some steps will require you to activate conda environment with the command `conda activate environment_name`.
 To leave the environment you type `conda deactivate`.

-To analsyse illumina data you will use [QIIME2](https://qiime2.org) platform with special plugins.
+To analyse Illumina data you will use the [QIIME2](https://qiime2.org) platform with special plugins.